USB-C vs. USB-A vs. Micro-USB: Key Differences Explained

 Is USB-C the same as Thunderbolt 3?

 No, USB-C and Thunderbolt 3 are not the same.
-While both use the same physical connector, Thunderbolt 3 is a more advanced technology that offers faster data transfer speeds and higher power delivery capabilities.
+While both use the same physical connector, Thunderbolt 3 is a more advanced technology that offers faster data rates and higher power delivery capabilities.

 Can I charge my laptop with a USB-C cable?

 Yes, if your laptop has a USB-C port and supports Power Delivery (PD), you can charge it with a USB-C cable that delivers enough power.
-Make sure to check the specifications of your device and cable for compatibility.
+Make sure to check the specifications of your device and cable for compatibility and bi-directional charging capabilities.

 What devices use Micro-USB?